The President's Pleasure (Singapore): "Z", the hired teen killer of Anthony Ler (2001)

 On 18 May 2001, four days after the murder of 30-year-old insurance agent Annie Leong Wai Mun, police investigators received a confession from a 15-year-old bespectacled and physically lanky boy, who confessed to killing Leong out of guilt, and he said he did it under the orders and manipulation of Leong's 34-year-old husband, Anthony Ler Wee Teang.
 Ler was arrested following the boy's confession and faced a charge of abetting the boy to murder his wife, which, like murder, would warrant the mandatory death penalty if found guilty.
 The boy, who was not named in the media as he was below 16, was charged with murder.
 To protect his identity, court documents and the media referred to the boy as "Z".
 Ler insisted on his innocence throughout, and he was shown smiling throughout the court proceedings and in the media.

 Z and Ler stood trial in November 2001 for murder.
-It was revealed in the trial that while pending their divorce, Ler had concocted the plan to kill his wife in order to gain custody of their then-four-year-old daughter Avelyn, and to gain ownership of their flat.
+It was revealed in the trial that while pending their divorce, Ler had concocted the plan to kill his wife in order to gain custody of their then-four-year-old daughter, and to gain ownership of their flat.
 Ler was also said to be facing financial problems incurred by his failed business ventures and gambling addiction, for which he was desperate to pay off by selling the flat he and his wife bought under both their names.
 Ler had also approached five male teenagers, including Z, and offered them money - a price of $100,000 - and some pretty girls.
 Z, who was initially agreeing to the plan but wanting to back out due to his reluctance to commit murder, was also being threatened by Ler that he would be killed and so do his parents and two other siblings should he not comply to Ler's demands to murder his wife.
 The prosecution's case was mostly based on what Z told the police in his handwritten confession and police statements.
 Subhas Anandan, the lawyer representing Ler, sought to prove his client's innocence and discredit Z's account of what happened and tried to paint the teenager as a cold-blooded killer who was willing to implicate an innocent person in a crime he never committed.